LabeliaLabs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Submit a request for a feature you would love to see implemented in Substra & help us improve :-)
+about: Submit a request for a feature you would love to see implemented in Substra & help us improve!
 title: "[FEATURE_REQUEST]"
-labels: Type:Feature_Request
+labels: "Type:Feature_Request"
-assignees: ''

 ---